Norfeldt/github-issue-reactions-browser-extension/README.md

 5. Select the `github_issue_reactions.js` file from this repo
 6. Enjoy!

-Just Clone the repo, go to "about:debugging" > "This Firefox" > "Load Temporary Add-On" and select one of the files.
 ---

 ## Why is it not on the Chrome Web Store?